SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "Thank you."
 Pinkie turns over to face me.

 "What was that nightmare about?
-You kept saying sorry and asking for forgiveness."
+You kept apologizing and asking for forgiveness."

 "It's my fault you are like this.
 I was the one who asked you to cast that dangerous spell."

-"But I was the one who agreed to cast it, I take some of the blame too."
+"But I was the one who agreed to cast it, I take some blame too."

 "It wouldn't have happened if I hadn't asked."